Which course is right for me?

 The following course related costs are not included in the fees:

-personal therapy, placement supervision (usually but not always provided by the placement), any additional costs associated with placements, the provision of consulting rooms for seeing training clients, assessment of resubmitted coursework.
+Personal therapy, placement supervision (usually but not always provided by the placement), any additional costs associated with placements, the provision of consulting rooms for seeing training clients, assessment of resubmitted coursework.
 Personal therapy can cost from £50 per session upwards in London, sometimes less outside London.
 In addition, you will need to budget for the purchase of key books each year (these are texts you will need to refer to frequently) and travel to the Centre, to placements and to therapy.
 Depending on the topics you choose for your written assessments you may need to buy books or internet access to articles, or access books, articles or other resources through the British Library or other specialist libraries.
 You will also need a secure means of audio recording client work, ideally this will be on a password protected and encrypted digital recorder, prices start from £215.

 Accommodation and living costs are not included in fees and, as all our students are part time, we do not have on-site accommodation.
 The Centre has no parking available for students unless you have a blue badge.
 The Centre is close to public transport.
 We cannot guarantee that the timing of courses will not require peak time travel.